redhat-capgemini-exchange/devsecops-config/README.md

 * Red Hat Quay and the Red Hat Quay Bridge Operator
 * Red Hat Quay Container Security Operator

-The implementation assumes a [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to develop and release software.
-A `Config Git Repository` allows for a declarative approach to application delivery.
-Using Git to controll the rollout of container images via pull requests makes the software delivery workflow revision and audit-proof.

 To support hybrid-cloud and multi-cluster deployments, additional management tools can be added: